SamyPesse/blini/README.md

 First of all, this library is a Work-In-Progress and Proof-Of-Concept.

-Before creating Mrgo, I've used a lot [Mongoose](http://mongoosejs.com) for production applications, Mrgo borrowed a few concepts from it.
+Before creating Blini, I've used a lot [Mongoose](http://mongoosejs.com) for production applications, Blini borrowed a few concepts from it.

 ## Principles

-Mrgo tries to solve the question of ["Why?"](#why) with a few principles:
+Blini tries to solve the question of ["Why?"](#why) with a few principles:

-1. **Immutable data:** By using Immutable.js, the Mrgo is built in a stateless fashion using immutable data structures, which leads to much easier to reason about code, and a much easier time working with data sets.
+1. **Immutable data:** By using Immutable.js, the Blini is built in a stateless fashion using immutable data structures, which leads to much easier to reason about code, and a much easier time working with data sets.

-2. **Simplicity:** Mrgo tries to reduce the number of concepts and provide a unified API (it doesn't support callback, etc).
+2. **Simplicity:** Blini tries to reduce the number of concepts and provide a unified API (it doesn't support callback, etc).

 3. **Composition:** Instead of relying on a custom plugins logic to handle extensibility, it uses ES6 classes inheritances and compositions to extend models behavior.